Service Design and Innovation Intensive

 Are you ready to drive innovation, adapt for the future, and better understand your users?
 With a bespoke 3 day practical course, LCC offers a fun but immersive learning experience, working in multidisciplinary teams on live briefs, problem solving, co-designing and prototyping solutions...

-Taught by: Rob Maslin, Phillippa Rose, A respected industry expert.
+Taught by: Rob Maslin, Phillippa Rose.

 Are you ready to drive innovation, adapt for the future, and better understand your users?
 With a bespoke 3 day practical course, LCC offers a fun but immersive learning experience, working in multidisciplinary teams on live briefs, problem solving, co-designing and prototyping solutions.
 By the end of the course, you will be able to apply a range service design tools to better engage with your customers and stakeholders, tackle business challenges, and innovate.